eskezje/useplatformtick-research/Research.md

 lkd> ? poi (fffff7e0`80013be0+0xC0)
 Evaluate expression: 38400006 = 00000000`0249f006
 ```
-So the first timer we see with type 5 looks to be the TSC timer, as it has a value of `3187201731` which is the TSC frequency in Hz, just for quick demonstration we can see it has 3187 MHz, which is essentially the same, or else you can refer to [my other repo](https://github.com/eskezje/time):
+The first timer with type 5 appears to be the TSC timer, as it has a value of `3187201731`, which is the TSC frequency in Hz.
+For quick demonstration, we can see it has 3187 MHz, which is essentially the same frequency.
+You can also refer to [my other repo](https://github.com/eskezje/time) for more details:
 ```
 lkd> !cpuinfo
 CP  F/M/S Manufacturer  MHz PRCB Signature    MSR 8B Signature Features ArchitectureClass 0  6,183,1 GenuineIntel 3187 0000012f00000000 >0000012f00000000<351b3fff 0
 ```
 So now we know that timer type 5 is TSC.
-What about timer type 12 and 15?
+What about timer types 12 and 15?

-If we look at the specs of HPET, we can see that it has a frequency of 10 MHz, which is the same as the one we see in `HalpClockTimer`
+If we look at the HPET specifications, we can see that it has a frequency of 10 MHz, which matches what we see in `HalpClockTimer`.

+If we examine the HPET registers, the main counter period is roughly `52 ns`, which corresponds to about `19.2 MHz`.
+The `10 MHz` value reported in `HalpClockTimer` comes from VPPT's fixed virtual interface, not the physical HPET clock.

 And as for timer type 15, it is the ART timer, we can find the frequency of that by using:
 Refer to this for [CPUID](https://www.felixcloutier.com/x86/cpuid)
 ```c